GStreamer/gstreamer/markdown/additional/design/probes.md

 ## Non-Blocking probes

 Non-blocking probes or DATA probes are probes triggered when data is flowing over the pad.
-The are called after the blocking probes are run and always with data.
+They are called after the blocking probes are run and always with data.

 ## Push dataflow